-Dr. Grady Miller sees patients in Kingsland, TX, Marble Falls, TX, and Llano, TX.
-His medical specialty is family medicine & obstetrics.
-He takes Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield Gold, and more.
-Before completing his residency at a hospital affiliated with Texas A & M Health Science Center, Dr. Miller attended medical school at Oklahoma State University Center for Health Sciences, College of Osteopathic Medicine.
+Dr. Grady Miller's area of specialization is family medicine & obstetrics.
+Dr. Miller accepts Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold, as well as other insurance carriers.
+He attended Oklahoma State University Center for Health Sciences, College of Osteopathic Medicine and then went on to complete his residency at a hospital affiliated with Texas A & M Health Science Center.
 He has received professional recognition including the following: The Picayne "Locals Love US" Award, Best Doctor.
-Dr. Miller is professionally affiliated with Scott & White Healthcare.
+He is professionally affiliated with Scott & White Healthcare.

-Dr. Kimberly Russell is a family medicine physician.
-She takes several insurance carriers, including Aetna EPO, Blue Cross/Blue Shield, and Blue Cross Blue Shield Bronze.
-Dr. Russell attended the University of Texas Health Science Center at San Antonio, School of Medicine and subsequently trained at a hospital affiliated with the University of Utah for residency.
-She speaks Spanish.
+Dr. Kimberly Russell's specialty is family medicine.
+She honors Aetna EPO, Blue Cross/Blue Shield, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.
+After completing medical school at the University of Texas Health Science Center at San Antonio, School of Medicine, she performed her residency at a hospital affiliated with the University of Utah.
+Dr. Russell speaks Spanish.
 She is affiliated with Scott & White Healthcare.

 Conditions / Treatments